 Authorised Push Payment (APP) fraud has gained quite a reputation over the years.

-APP is a form of fraud in which victims are manipulated into making real-time payments to bank accounts controlled by fraudsters.
+APP is a form of fraud in which victims are manipulated into making payments to bank accounts controlled by fraudsters.
 The most prevalent form of APP for businesses is business email compromise (BEC).
 The attack is designed to bypass security controls as the request (usually through email) is no different from any day-to-day transaction a firm would receive.

 The initial contact can seem innocuous, such as an email from a ‘supplier’ requesting a change to their bank account details where regular payments are deposited.
 Days later, the real supplier calls to say their payment has not been received – making the company a victim of payment fraud.